 Submit Your Proposal on Award Force Following these steps:

-1. Navigate to https://musicalgrantprogram.awardsplatform.com/
+1. Navigate to the Award Force portal: https://intermusicsfsubmissionportal.awardsplatform.com/

-3. Complete all required fields
+3. Complete all required fields of the 2026 MGP application

 4. Upload your project budget sheet as a spreadsheet (.csv or .xlsx are accepted)